 In a randomized controlled trial, the effectiveness of enoxaparin (an anticoagulant) in treating PVD was assessed (Farajun et al., 2012).
 Forty women with severe PVD self-administered daily injections of either 40 mg enoxaparin or the same volume of saline solution for 90 days.
 Women were assessed at pretreatment, posttreatment, and three months after treatment.
 Compared with placebo, the enoxaparin-treated women showed significantly greater improvement in pain, pain during intercourse, and vestibular sensitivity at posttreatment and at the three-month follow up.

+Critical review – outcome studies on medical treatments

+Most early studies that evaluated topical treatments were uncontrolled prospective trials or retrospective studies of women who had previously received treatment.
+More recently, some double-blind placebo-controlled trials in this area have been carried out (Bornstein et al., 2010; Donders & Bellen, 2012).
+Outcome studies on Botox and on pudental nerve blockage were also of mixed quality; only a small number of these were placebo-controlled (Farajun et al., 2012 on enoxaparin; Abbott et al., 2006; Peterson et al., 2009 on Botox).

 Surgical Treatments